A new parametrization for ideal classes in rings defined by binary forms, and applications: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the Paul and Daisy Soros Fellowship and the NSF Graduate Research Fellowship.
-We thank Manjul Bhargava for suggesting the questions that led to this paper and for providing invaluable advice and encouragement throughout our research.
-We are grateful to Levent Alp\"{o}ge, Jonathan Hanke, Wei Ho, Aaron Landesman, Peter Sarnak, Arul Shankar, Artane Siad, Jerry Wang, and Melanie Wood for engaging with us in several enlightening conversations.
+We thank Manjul Bhargava for suggesting the questions that led to this paper, for providing invaluable advice and encouragement throughout our research, and for offering detailed comments on an earlier draft.
+We are also grateful to Levent Alp\"{o}ge, Peter Sarnak, Arul Shankar, Artane Siad, Melanie Matchett Wood, and Shou-Wu Zhang for engaging with us in several enlightening conversations.
+We thank the anonymous referee for making numerous insightful comments and suggestions on an earlier draft of this paper.
+This work was supported by the Paul and Daisy Soros Fellowship, the NSF Graduate Research Fellowship, and NSF Award No.~2202839.